Hypenexy/Arduino-Socket-IO-Informatics-panel/README.md

-# Socket-IO-Informatics-panel
+# Arduino-Socket-IO-Informatics-panel
-Simple client - server combo that uses Socket-IO to communicate data real time.
+Simple client - server combo that uses Socket-IO to communicate data with an arduino at real time (or the set baud rate).

 I, personally, am going to use this to get information from an Arduino and it's sensors' data.